 Ownership of Common Stock by our Named Executive Officers is encouraged by management and the Board to align executives' interests with those of our shareholders.
-Stock ownership guidelines were formally established in 2004.
-Ownership shares are made up of all forms of Common Stock including vested performance share units that are either deferred or paid out in Common Stock.
+As a result, stock ownership guidelines were formally established in 2004.
+Ownership shares are made up of all forms of Common Stock including vested performance share units that are either deferred or paid out in Common Stock, and unvested and vested restricted stock units.
 Ownership shares do not include unvested or vested stock options, unvested performance share units or pledged shares.